pietraferreira/quartz/content/notes/university/year3/cs3072/cs3072-synopsis.md

 - [Types of Parsers in Compiler Design](https://www.geeksforgeeks.org/types-of-parsers-in-compiler-design/): Different types of parsers are used in compiler design, and understanding these can help define the parser component of the tool.
 - [What are the Borrowing Rules in Rust?](https://levelup.gitconnected.com/what-are-the-borrowing-rules-in-rust-6ff431e92d53): Understanding Rust's borrowing rules is critical for the tool's accuracy.
 This source can help to derive requirements related to highlighting ownership and borrowing events accurately.

+Where do I plan to look for sources?
+Add more academic material

 ---
 # Approach
 ## Justification of Approach